pequet/dls-sync-drives/README.md

 - **Permission Problems:**  Ensure the script has execute permissions (`chmod +x scripts/dls-sync-drives.sh`).
 - **Lock File Conflicts:**  If the script fails to start due to a lock file, check `/tmp/dls-sync-drives.lock`.
 If the script is not running, you can manually remove the lock file.
 - **Logging:**  Consult the `logs/sync.log` file for detailed information about script execution and any errors encountered.
+- **`launchd` Agent Issues**: If the automated script fails to run, you can troubleshoot it using the following commands:
+    - **Check Status**: `launchctl list | grep com.pequet.dlssyncdrives`.
+A `1` in the second column indicates the last run exited with an error.
+    - **View Logs**: Check the error logs at `/tmp/com.pequet.dlssyncdrives.err` and output logs at `/tmp/com.pequet.dlssyncdrives.out`.
+    - **Start/Stop Manually**: You can manually run the agent with `launchctl start com.pequet.dlssyncdrives` or stop it with `launchctl stop com.pequet.dlssyncdrives`.
+    - **Reload Agent**: To apply changes to the `.plist` file, you must unload and reload it: `launchctl unload ~/Library/LaunchAgents/com.pequet.dlssyncdrives.plist` followed by `launchctl load ~/Library/LaunchAgents/com.pequet.dlssyncdrives.plist`.

 ## License